M9k/PaloAlto-Syslog-Visualizer/README.md

 - Only traffic logs are supported for now.
 - Search is only possible on certain fields for now
 - Only for Windows.
+- I don't have a logo for the icon.